-Having brought forward total reserves, excluding the pension deficit of £2,770,000 at 31 August 2019 the academy holds £528,000 in restricted reserves excluding the pension deficit of £2,642,000 and unrestricted reserves of £231,000 it also holds £3,762,000 in restricted fixed asset funds.
+Having brought forward total reserves, excluding the pension deficit of £4,561,000 at 31 August 2020 the academy holds £742,000 in restricted reserves excluding the pension deficit of £2,806,000 and unrestricted reserves of £200,000 it also holds £3,944,000 in restricted fixed asset funds.

-Due to the accounting rules for the Local Government Pension Scheme under FRS102, the academy is recognising a significant pension deficit of £2,642,000 (2019 £2,441,000).
-This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the academy is recognising a significant pension deficit of £2,806,000 (2020 £2,642,000).
+This does not mean that an immediate liability for this amount crystallises.
+Such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.
+Employer contributions have reached 25% of salary and this has been capped at this level for the foreseeable future.